Teach First: Recruitment process

 The recruitment process begins by registering interest and then submitting an online application (within 12 weeks).
 If the online application is successful, candidates are invited to attend a one-day assessment centre consisting of a competency-based interview, a group case study exercise and the delivery of a sample teaching lesson.
 There are eight competencies assessed throughout the recruitment process.
 If successful at the assessment centre, candidates are then made a conditional offer to join Teach First dependent on a subject knowledge assessment and classroom observation period.

 Teach First Programme

 Participants teach in the same school throughout the two years.
-In the first year, participants work towards a PGCE whilst undertaking around 90% of a Newly Qualified Teacher (NQT) timetable, In their second year participants work as NQTs.
+In the first year, participants work towards a PGDE whilst undertaking around 90% of a Newly Qualified Teacher (NQT) timetable, In their second year participants work as NQTs.
 Trainees are placed at participating primary and secondary schools where they commit to stay for the duration of the training programme.
 Eligible schools are those where more than half of the pupils come from the poorest 30% of families according to the Income Deprivation Affecting Children Index.
 Participants are paid and employed by the schools they are placed at.

 Following completion of the two-year programme, participants become Teach First ambassadors.
 This network of ambassadors aims to address educational disadvantage either in school or in other sectors.